minhntruong/x16/sprites-for-newbies/Intro-To-Sprites-For-The-Complete-Newbie.md

 <img src="./assets/counter-dec.gif" width="50%">

+Then counting in hexadecimal is the same.
+You go through all the possible digits (0-F) before you increase by 1 to the digit to the left.

 Let's break down $F4000 to see what it's all about:

 |Base   |Digit 4|Digit 3|Digit 2|Digit 1|Digit 0|